SharpCoder/teensycore/README.md

 ## Contributing

-This project is a work-in-progress and will be undergoing significant development over the coming months as I make it suitable for my own needs.
+This project is a work-in-progress and will be undergoing significant development over the coming months and years as I make it suitable for my own needs.
 Contributions are welcome.
+Please open an issue if you'd like to discuss anything specific.

 ## License